trses/screw-nut-knobs/README.md

 Currently I cannot take photos of the knobs I made, will add them later.

+## Customization

+If you create your own knobs with the OpenSCAD files make sure to use the manifold backend for rendering (Options -> Extended -> 3D Rendering -> Backend -> Manifold).
+If your version of OpenSCAD doesn't have this option, download the [latest development snapshot](https://openscad.org/downloads.html#snapshots).
+Otherwise the rendering with CGAL will literally take hours, especially for the knobs with rounded top.

 ## 3D Printing

 Depending on your quality and stability requirements you can print with a variety of settings.
 I usually use this configuration: